 How to Apply

-- UPEACE makes the final admissions decision and corresponds directly with program participants regarding course registration, orientation programs, housing, etc…
+UPEACE makes the final admissions decision and corresponds directly with Program participants regarding all admissions and enrollment matters.

 The program is competitive and application does not guarantee admission.